 Experiencing homelessness is a very traumatic experience.
-Once a family or individual enters a shelter, not only is it difficult to move out with a positive outcome, it is also an expensive intervention.
-Often times, providing small amounts of financial assistance, case management, and mediation can keep a household in their current housing while preventing homelessness and the associated trauma.
-While many in the community are experiencing poverty, not all households in poverty are at imminent risk for homelessness.
-It is imperative that homelessness prevention resources are targeted at those that 'but for' the assistance will enter the shelter system and/or live on the streets.
+Once a family or individual enters shelter, not only is it difficult to move out with a positive outcome, it is also an expensive intervention.
+Often times providing small amounts of prevention financial assistance, case management, and mediation can keep a household in their current housing and prevent homelessness and the associated trauma that is sustained while not having a permanent home.
+While many in the community are experiencing poverty, not all households in poverty are at imminent risk for homelessness and it is imperative that homelessness prevention resources are targeted at those that 'but for' the assistance will enter the shelter system and/or live on the streets.
 There are a number of factors that cause a household to be at imminent risk including previous homeless episodes, young families, pregnant women, etc. Understanding who is at imminent risk of homelessness and designing strategies to respond to the needs of these households are both critical steps.
-Strategically offering resources to households that would otherwise fall into homelessness is a cost-effective solution that involves the least amount of trauma for the household.
-The recommendations below outline approaches that will assist the community in reducing the number of people who become homeless and how to identify those who are the most at-risk of homelessness.
+Strategically offering resources to households that would otherwise fall into homelessness is a cost effective solution that involves the least amount of trauma for the household.
+The recommendations below outline approaches that will assist the community in reducing the number of people who become homeless and working to identify those who are the most at-risk of homelessness.

-- 4.1.
-Develop and implement a common, system-wide assessment for homelessness that identifies prevention resources.
-This process can be built into the coordinated intake, assessment, and triage system and train front line case managers on how to access the system.
-(Align with Recommendation 2.1) - 4.2.
-Analyze local people who are currently experiencing homelessness to best identify the characteristics which place them most at-risk, such as: a disability or health-related issue, young families; substance use issues; previous episodes of homelessness; encounters with jail or prison, etc. Identifying these characteristics will facilitate targeting prevention resources for the most at-risk.
-Additionally, mapping current prevention resource eligibility requirements helps to identify gaps within the system and opportunities for streamlining the process. - 4.3.
-Explore and pursue opportunities to pool (some or all) homelessness prevention resources to streamline delivery/distribution of these resources.
-Joining resources will reduce the difficulty in navigating the system, and create flexibility in mixing and matching resources to best benefit the client. - 4.4.
+4.1.
+Develop and implement a common, system-wide assessment for homelessness prevention resources that is built into the coordinated intake. assessment and triage system and train front line case managers on how to access the system.
+(Align Recommendation with 2.1)

+- 4.2.
+Analyze local data of current people experiencing homeless and their associated characteristics to best identify the characteristics of the most imminently at-risk (such as presence of a disability and/or health related issues, young families, substance use issues, previous episodes of homelessness, encountered with jails/prisons, etc) and to best identify and target prevention resources for the most at-risk.
+Additionally, current prevention resource eligibility requirements should be mapped and compared to the needs to identify gap and opportunities to streamline. - 4.3.
+Explore and pursue opportunities to pool (some or all) homelessness prevention resources to streamline these resources, reduce the difficulty in navigating the system, and create flexibility in mixing and matching resources to best benefit the client. - 4.4.
 Coordinate faith based homelessness prevention efforts including opportunities to provide informal social support networks for households, coordinating transportation needs, assistance with moving, participation in pooling of prevention resources, and other activities that support preventing homelessness. - 4.5.
-Develop system-wide strategy to promote awareness of homelessness prevention resources and eligibility requirements to effectively reach households at-risk, landlords, employers, postal workers, school corporations, etc. - 4.6.
-Educate and build capacity of local homelessness prevention providers and frontline case management staff on various strategies and resources to prevent homelessness through diversion, conflict resolution, providing needed resources (food, cribs, etc), budgeting, and case management, in addition to financial assistance. - 4.7.Create opportunities for case managers across agencies and programs to work collectively with shared clients to streamline services provided.
-This collaboration will reduce duplication of services, and ease the demands on the clients with multiple case managers, service and housing plans, and employment requirements.
-Explore utilizing HMIS to identify shared clients across providers, shared case notes, and individual service and housing plans.
+Develop system-wide strategy to market homelessness prevention resources and eligibility requirements to effectively reach households at-risk, landlords, employers, postal workers, school corporations, etc. - 4.6.
+Educate and build capacity of local homelessness prevention providers and front line case management staff on various strategies and resources to prevent homelessness through diversion, conflict resolution, providing needed resources (food, cribs, etc), budgeting, and case management, in addition to financial assistance.

+4.7.Create opportunities for case managers across agencies and programs to work collectively with shared clients to streamline services provided, de-duplicate services, and ease the demands on the clients with multiple case managers, service and housing plans, employment requirements and explore utilizing HMIS to identify shared clients across providers, shared case notes and individual service and housing plans.

-5. Re-Entry - Ex-Offenders Facing Homelessness
+5. Re-Entry